skuodi/StarlinkFob_Peplinkv3/README.md

 -write runtime hh:mm to eeprom when power loss was detected.
 -Ensure that device powers back on when usb power is restored, after a complete shutdown.
 ```
+- There is no hardware-provided method to detect availability of USB power so this feature cannot be implemented on the M5StickC Plus2

 ### 14. Temperature alarm & logging
 ```